TN 284 (08-26)

 • If a veteran is living, the veteran is the beneficiary;

-• If a veteran is deceased, the veteran’s surviving spouse is the beneficiary;
+• If a veteran is deceased, the veterans surviving spouse is the beneficiary;

 NOTE: The VA does not augment the benefit payments for:

-• Surviving child improved death pension;
+• Surviving child improved death pension; or

-• Surviving child DIC; or
+• Surviving child Dependency and Indemnity Compensation (DIC); or

 • Parents' DIC benefits.